For Pipe Slides, Equipment Supports, Architectural and Bridge Applications

 Storage tanks, heat exchangers, pumps compressors, and many other types of chemical refinery and general industrial equipment rest on RILOAD equipment supports.
 In these applications, RILOAD accommodates equipment movement in the most adverse environments with no maintenance and no diminishing of its bearing abilities.

-Slides are used to support process, steam, refrigeration, natural gas and other types of piping which must move clue to expansion or vibration.
+Slides are used to support process, steam, refrigeration, natural gas and other types of piping which must move due to expansion or vibration.
 In this application, RILOAD bearings allow the piping system to be designed for unlimited horizontal movement against minimum restraining force.
 This, together with its temperature tolerance, its resistance to the elements and its freedom from maintenance, makes RILOAD an ideal pipe support slide.

 Type 3 RILOAD is used for most bearing pad applications.
 Type 3 RILOAD has a nominal overall thickness of 3/32", consisting of 1/32" of TFE molded on each side of a .030" sheet of perforated type 304 stainless steel.
 The composition used for type 3 RILOAD is black in color and contains 15% glass-reinforcement for optimum bearing properties.